More about Planswell

 When you think of the state that has the most theme parks overall, you probably think of Florida.
 (It’s actually California, but Florida is a close second.)

-Central florida is home to Disney World, Universal Studios, Busch Gardens, and many more of the best-known theme parks in the world.
+Central Florida is home to Disney World, Universal Studios, Busch Gardens, and many more of the best-known theme parks in the world.

 Golf